-In order to enhance leakage out of the top and bottom of the cylinder, particles are given a biased angular distribution if they are created within $HMIN$ centimeters of the top or bottom.
-Half these particles are started uniformly within a $30^\circ$ polar angle cone toward the top or bottom, one-third uniformly in the remaining $60^\circ$ outward direction, and one-sixth isotropically toward the center.
-If this source were for the initial batch of an eigenvalue problem, then the radial distribution might also be a cosine, $f(R) = \cos(\pi R / 2RM)$ , and selected from similarly as for $z$ .
+To enhance leakage out of the top and bottom of the cylinder, particles are given a biased angular distribution if they are created within HMIN centimeters of the top or bottom.
+Half these particles are started uniformly within a 30° polar angle cone toward the top or bottom, one-third uniformly in the remaining 60° outward direction, and one-sixth isotropically toward the center.
+If this source were for the initial batch of an eigenvalue problem, then the radial distribution might also be a cosine, $f(R) = \cos(\pi R/2RM)$ , and selected from similarly as for z.